THEM AND US: COMPARATIVE GOVERNMENT & POLITICS - 2022/3

 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

 The module lays a theoretical foundation for empirical studies of modern governmental structures.
 It offers students an understanding of the structures of governments, the variations in state organisation, governmental forms and party systems.
 In particular, it will examine the main elements of the modern democratic state in a comparative manner, stressing both the commonalities and differences between systems around the world.
-Technically, the course will provide students with the basic ideas and skills that will serve them for further study of both comparative government and individual case studies, as well as introducing them to core literature in the field.
+Technically, the module will provide students with the basic ideas and skills that will serve them for further study of both comparative government and individual case studies, as well as introducing them to core literature in the field.
+The mdule seeks to develop research and analytical skills useful to the research of comparative politics.
+It also expands notions of democracies to discuss non-Western democratic models and key examples from authoritarian and illiberal states from around the world to discuss democratic challenges.
+We bring forward comparative analysis on social movements and political participation, highlighting movements like gender and race equality, autonomy, environmental and climate change movements, from a comparative point of view, including the value of protesting.
+We focus therefore both on the formal and informal side of political life with a view to master comparative research techniques.

 EXADAKTYLOS Theofanis (Politics)